-All of the synoptic gospels—Matthew, Mark, and Luke—contain the story of Jesus, after His transfiguration on the mountain, casting the demon out of the young boy who would have seizures and fall into the fire or into water.
-Martin Collins explains why the disciples could not cast the demon out themselves and why Jesus could and did.
+Jesus cast a demon out of a young boy who would have seizures and fall into fire or water.
+The disciples could not cast the demon out themselves — here's why.

 Why was Jesus transfigured on the mount?
 What did it mean?
 What was it designed to teach the apostles?
 Richard Ritenbaugh shows the significance of this wonderful miracle.